top of page

 b) The "genes" of creation

-When we uncover the structure between matter, space and consciousness in their interconnectedness, we gain a new insight.
-If the four concepts are united in the above image, a design emerges that opens up a new horizon in a transcending way.
+But how can we explain this relationship?
+Only when we uncover the structures and functions between matter/space and consciousness/symbolism do we gain an insight.
+If the four concepts in the above image are then united, a design is created that opens up a new horizon in a transcending way.

 When man began to explore the complexity of the microphysical world, he recognised a world that revealed something mysterious.
 Quantum physicists also discovered the dualistic and symbolic or mondualistic design that is universal in consciousness in the structure of matter, the "kinship" of which I demonstrated in my study In der Falle des Seins.[1]

-This relationship is made possible by identification.
+This relationship is made possible by the wave-nature.
 Here is an example.
 A photon is a particle of light and a quantum of radiation, which has both electrical and magnetic properties.
 It not only has particles, but also wave properties.
-The quantum conveys an impulse as a connecting quality, comparable to the identification and symbolisation in material and spiritual forms of consciousness..
+The quantum conveys an impulse as a connecting quality, comparable to the identification and symbolisation in material and spiritual forms of consciousness.
+In the symbol and in the quantum there are two worlds with a mondualistic character.

-A rather surprising conclusion from the subatomic world of quantum physics is that the basis for understanding our world rests on this theory, opening up a level for scientists to explain the laws that govern the universe.
-Quantum theory explains both the movements of electrons and the origin of stars.
-Man's symbolisations are the "quanta" with which he shapes his own "universe" with his consciousness.
+A rather surprising conclusion from the subatomic world of quantum physics is that an essential basis for understanding our world is based on this theory, opening - albeit indirectly - up a level for scientists to explain the laws that also govern the universe.
+Man's symbolisations are the ‘quanta’ with which he shapes his own ‘universe’ with his consciousness.

 The question arises here as to why we can speak of symbolism in the material world.
 No science can recognise reality in itself, it only grasps a symbolic design (see definition in chapter 1).
 If we assume a cause of creation (big bang theory, creator), something with transferred effects and properties is present, which makes us wonder about a background that remains mysterious to us.
 The manifold interpretations that arise here, however, are not the subject of this essay; they can be found in my study already mentioned.
 However, I will come back to some aspects later.